 And on-page SEO is the process of structuring elements (titles, words, images) on your page to make it show up on search engines when your audience searches for topics relating to your ebook.

 So, not optimizing your ebook landing pages for conversions will mean you’re leaving potential signups on the table and the page is no longer the lead generation tool it could have been.

 How do you optimize your page for search engines?

-Here’s a simple five-step plan to make your page rank on Google:
+Here’s a simple seven-step plan to make your page rank on Google: